They call it “riding the bull,” and I was game to give it a shot.

 Here’s to your beautiful journey of living your dreams, under a big sky!

-The Dreaming Big in Big Sky Country by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Dreaming Big in Big Sky Country by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.